Top-down communication is critical for keeping employees aligned and on track to reach strategic goals.

 Celebrating success is important—but so is pointing out failure.
 By pointing out what went wrong, you can learn from your mistakes—and come out better because of them.
 By contrast, avoiding those conversations will only erode confidence and trust in your leadership.

-6 best practices for top-down communication
+6 best practices for improving downward communication

 1. Understand where your audience is at relative to the message you’re delivering.

 Not every employee needs every piece of information about your organizational strategy or corporate initiatives.
 Consider who you’re talking to, what information is relevant, and tailor your business communication channels accordingly.

 Think about how many of business’s greatest writers convey key business lessons: They do it through story.
 Anecdotes, imagery, and analogies paint a picture—which is a lot easier to remember than a wordy strategic document.
 How can you convey your message using these tactics?

 3. Build the message with your direct reports.

 Your direct reports will be your line of communication flow on down through the organization, so they need to be clear on the message.
 Communication isn’t about what’s said; it’s about what’s understood about what’s said.
 To ensure the correct message is proliferated, work with your direct reports on the story they’re telling.